 All of us have personality traits that sit somewhere on a spectrum.
 For instance, some of us get our energy from people and others get more energy from ideas.
 For some of us, spending time with people sucks energy.
 You can’t teach non-people persons to get energy from dealing with unhappy customers all day.

 Skills Versus Traits:

 Do you have the right people with the right match of traits in the right seats on the right bus?
 Sometimes good people are wrong for the job.
-It’s tough but true and better for the company and the good misfit to part ways so both parties can move on to a person or job that is a better match of traits.
+It’s harsh but true and better for the company and the good misfit to part ways so both parties can move on to a person or job that is a better match of traits.

 Studies show that culture is a greater predictor of success in a job than skills that can be taught.
 If your culture is one of high-energy and a prospective employee is prone to sloth…. you won’t teach them to stop being lazy.
-You can prod them, you can get them to perform with some energy and they will do it for some time, but eventually they will slip back to the sloth that defines them.
+You can prod them, you can get them to perform with some energy and they will do it for some time, but eventually, they will slip back to the sloth that defines them.

 Free Coaching Session to discuss Skills Versus Traits or other pressing issues:

 Want to discuss your people issues?
-Are your personnel issues skills-based or trait-based?
+Are your issues regarding personnel, skills-based or trait-based?
 If you run a business and you’d like to discuss this further, press this button to arrange a complimentary, no-obligation, online coaching session.
 We can discuss this and other issues.
 I look forward to speaking with you soon.